leanswift/leanswift.github.io/supplierportal/src/pages/net-change-report.md

 ### **Enhancements**

 - Buyer can send invite to supplier directly via his Magento user login.
 - Buyer will receive the Onboarding approval task notification in M3.
-- Notification from Infor is sent to the Buyer's email when document uploaded by supplier reaches IDM.
+Notification from Infor is sent to the Buyer’s email when document uploaded by supplier reaches IDM.
 - The Final onboarding Approval task is sent to the respective final approvers configured in Distribution list.
 After buyer approve all his tasks.
 - Portal login lands on Dashboard which gives metrics of Purchase orders, invoices and deliveries.
 - Supplier Item Number is now displayed in purchase order lines.
 - Reconfirm All is not allowed for confirmed status of PO.
 - Removed Confirm All, Advise All and Notify All button and replaced with PO# check box (which will display All lines or selected line based on selection of PO lines) under advise and notify buttons.
 - The total number of purchase orders and the total number of CONFIRMED, COMPLETE, NOTIFIED/ IN TRANSIT status POs (Purchase Order) are now displayed on My Purchase Orders page.
 - A graph plotted for the total number of planned orders against the requested month is displayed on My Forecasts page.
 - The total number of FULLY MATCHED and PARTIALLY MATCHED status are now displayed on My Deliveries.
-- The 'Create New' button is added, and 'View Item' Icon is removed from the My Items page.
+- The ‘Create New’ button is added, and ‘View Item’ Icon is removed from the My Items page.
-- The 'Refresh' button is added for My Forecasts, My Deliveries, My Invoices and My Items.
+- The ‘Refresh’ button is added for My Forecasts, My Deliveries, My Invoices and My Items.
 - Password set email is sent to the Subaccount user, once main supplier creates sub account user to the portal.
-- Each Notification is displayed with header.
+- Each Notification in Bell icon is displayed with header.
+- UI Enhancement for Portal Users.

 ## 23.3.0